eryilmaz0/OTelemetry.Observability/README.md

 ## Data Exporting with Open Telemetry
-There are 2 different way to export application data from Open Telemetry.
+There are 2 different ways to export application data from Open Telemetry.

 ### 1. Exporter Modules
 You can export the application data directly to the observability applications.
 To do this, you can use Open Telemetry exporter modules.
 You can see all the exporters from <a href=https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src>here</a>.